 I thought Bolivia would be my last trip out of the U.S. until I decided to go to Hong Kong.
 Traveling is work!
 Airport security makes it hard, as do foreign languages.
 I get a certain knowledge, and it draws me to new experiences.

-I have traveled on 5 continents: 43 states and 12 foreign countries.
-I am an astronomer and a world traveler.
-An adventurer!
+I have traveled on 5 continents: 44 states and 12 foreign countries.
+I am a songwriter, an astronomer & a world traveler.

 I did not bring anything back.
 No coins or pictures.
 I write!
 Memories are my souvenirs.

 I hate foreign languages.
-Spanish, in particular, gets on my nerves, and here I was surrounded by a million people speaking Spanish.
+Spanish in particular gets on my nerves, and here I was surrounded by a million people speaking Spanish.
 I was nice to the Bolivians, especially to our guide and the ones who worked at the hotel.
 The hotel was clean and the food excellent.
-They fed us well.
 We ate llama.

 The Milky Way was a grand spectacle, as it was in Australia 10 years earlier.
 When we look into its thickest part, we are looking toward the center of our disk-shaped galaxy.
-There are 400 billion stars in the Milky Way, and our solar system lies toward the outer edge, safe from the chaos in the center.
+There are 400 billion stars in the Milky Way, and our solar system lies toward the outer edge, safe from the chaos.

 There is a South Pole star!
 It is much dimmer than the North Star, but constellations like the Southern Cross appear to circle it.